YaDev/NimCLS/README.md

 # NimCLS - Nim Classes & Dependency Injection Library

-Classes' macro and a lightweight dependency injection library for the Nim programming language, designed to help easily create and manage dependency injection by using classes.
+Classes' macro, interfaces' macro and a lightweight dependency injection library for the Nim programming language, designed to help easily create and manage dependency injection by using classes and interfaces.

 ## Features